-Red Velvet Chocolate Chip Cookies are soft chocolate chip cookies made more colorful with red food coloring and packed with all the chocolate sweetness.
-Try my Red Velvet Peanut Butter Cookie for another colorful classic cookie.
+Red Velvet Chocolate Chip Cookies are soft, chewy chocolate chip cookies made more festive with a touch of red food coloring and packed with chocolate chips.
+For another colorful, classic cookie, be sure to try my Red Velvet Sugar Cookies with Cream Cheese Frosting.

 Red Velvet Chocolate Chip Cookies

 Cake Flour: Cake flour brings more softness to cookies.
 It is lower in protein than all-purpose flour, which gives baked goods a delicate, fine crumb.
-You can easily make your own homemade cake flour if you don’t have any on hand.
+If you don’t have any on hand, you can make your own homemade cake flour.

 Cream of Tartar: Cream of tartar is not a cream at all, but a powdery acid.
-It can be found in the baking aisle, near the spices, in your local grocery store.
-It is important in this recipe because it reacts with the baking soda as a leavening agent.
-This reaction causes the cookies to puff up a little bit and be nice and soft.
+In this recipe, it serves as a leavening agent when combined with the baking soda, causing the cookies to puff up and become soft.

 Room Temperature Ingredients: Using room temperature ingredients (especially butter and eggs) will help you get the best results when baking these cookies.
 Butter is at room temperature at 65°F. Don’t put it in the microwave to soften it; simply cut it up into small pieces and let it sit out if you forgot to take it out of the refrigerator.

-Red Food Coloring: With just one teaspoon of liquid red food coloring used, it won’t make the cookies a bright red.
-But, you can always add more or less, depending on preference.
+Food Coloring: These cookies use one teaspoon of red food coloring to give it a deep red color.
+But, you can always add more or less, depending on your color preference.

 - 1 teaspoon baking soda